hannesdelbeke/brain/varia/winget preset.md

 - [winget.run] has no support for profiles
 - [winstall.app] uses twitter to share package lists !?

+It's now pretty easy to save apps in a note, and execute the install code directly from the note.
+- But it requires 3 apps to be installed:
+	- Git
+	- Obsidian
+	- Winget
+	Ideally, I install just 1 app, Winget, to auto install ALL other apps.
+(Git, Obsidian, and the rest)
+- It also means I need to download or access my notes online, or sync them with a new computer.
+I might not want that on a work computer.

+[NiNite] let's you make a all-in-one installer for some apps.
+Cons
+- only a small selection of popular apps
+- not a cloud-first mindset

 # TODO
 - [ ] think how the perfect UX would be
 - [ ] create winget app